 World Class starts with Studios, training sessions where experts impart their knowledge to groups of potential World Class bartenders of all abilities.
 They are designed to inspire bartenders and provide with information on two very prevailing bartending topics – sustainability and flavour manipulation – to nurture skills and prepare the attendees for the competition.

-Held in major cities in participating countries, 11 World Class Studios will be held in cities across from UK, from Edinburgh to Bournemouth, during October and November 2017.
+Held in major cities in participating countries, 11 World Class Studios were held in cities across from UK, from Edinburgh to Bournemouth, during October and November 2017.

-Bartenders will be invited to submit their entry cocktail recipe between 15th February and 30th March 2018.
+Bartenders are now invited to submit their entry cocktail recipe between 15th February and 30th March 2018.
 The Diageo Reserve Brand Ambassador team will then carry out in-bar judging of every cocktail entry during April and then select their top 30 to put through to the Semi Finals which will take place on 29th May in London.
-The top ten will then be put through to the final which will be held 24th and 25th July.
+The top ten will then be put through to the final.

 The winners of the national finals will be invited to take part in the World Class Global Final.
 Akin to a bartending Olympics, the 2018 World Class Global Final will be held in Berlin, Germany where 50 bartenders will represent their countries, their bartending talent being very broadly tested by a series of challenges, each judged by respected gurus of the bartending industry.